Goa vs. Kerala, which is better for a holiday? Let’s help you out.

 Among the tourists, both Goa and Kerala have earned fandom.
 People flock to these destinations when a relaxing vacation is on their minds.
-But when you have to choose either of the two, it becomes a tough decision to take.
+But the decision gets tricky when you have to choose either.
 It takes in-depth research and suggestions from people who have visited both places.

 Goa vs. Kerala: A Comparative Study

-Let’s have a look at the similarities and differences between Goa and Kerala in the account below.
-Having few things in common such as coastal location and climate, Goa and Kerala present a bundle of unique variations.
-These variations make them stand out from each other, giving different reasons for tourists to visit.
-So, let’s begin with the comparison of these beautiful destinations of India.
+Let’s look at the similarities and differences between Goa and Kerala below.
+Having few things in common such as coastal location and climate, Goa and Kerala presents a bundle of unique variations.
+These make them stand out, giving different reasons for tourists to visit.
+So, let’s begin with the comparison of these beautiful destinations in India.

 Goa –The Union Territory of Goa is located on India’s west coast.
 It is wrapped by Mumbai and Bangalore.

-Kerala rests in the distant south-west of the country.
+Kerala rests in the distant southwest of the country.
 Karnataka separates Kerala from Goa.
-The Eastern side of Kerala is hemmed by Tamil Nadu.
+The Eastern side of Kerala is bounded by Tamil Nadu.

 Goa and Kerala – Specific Characteristics

-Conclusion: Among other aspects that present Goa and Kerala in different lights, there is considerably more forest and wildlife in Kerala than in Goa.
+Conclusion: Among other aspects that present Goa vs. Kerala tourism in different lights, there is considerably more forest and wildlife in Kerala than in Goa.
 In both the destinations, watersports options are endless, particularly in Goa due to its vast coastline.

 Goa or Kerala – Ease of Accessibility

-The other transportation mode is via road; where God’s Own Country is connected with the other parts of India through national highways.
+The other transportation mode is via road, where God’s Own Country is connected to other parts of India through national highways.

-Conclusion: Kerala has more airports than Goa.
+Kerala or Goa which is better?
+To conclude, Kerala has more airports than Goa.
 But chartered flights are available in Goa and not in Kerala.
 Rest, both the destinations have a good network of road routes and railways.
-Thereby, there is a tie in ease of accessibility for international, domestic tourists to both the places.
+Thereby, there is tie-in ease of accessibility for international and domestic tourists to both the places.

 Goa and Kerala – Best Time to Visit

-To explore the freshly washed and emerald countryside with pristine beaches, visit Goa from June to October.
+Visit Goa from June to October to explore the freshly washed and emerald countryside with pristine beaches.
 These are the months of monsoon in Goa and present the hidden sides of this coastal place.
 However, the monsoon can hinder your watersports plans in Goa.

 Those who love rain can explore Kerala from June to August.
-Apart from enjoying the lush greenery and rain-washed surroundings, the monsoon season is the best for Ayurvedic Treatments in Kerala.
+Besides enjoying the lush greenery and rain-washed surroundings, the monsoon season is the best for Ayurvedic Treatments in Kerala.

 Conclusion: For beach bums, Goa is the place to be, best enjoyed between November and March.
-On the other hand, Kerala can be explored almost around the year as there are places like Munnar that remain pleasant all year long.
-Tourists who love greenery with rejuvenation treatments, bookmark Kerala.
+On the other hand, Kerala can be explored almost yearly as places like Munnar remain pleasant all year long.
+Tourists who love greenery with rejuvenation treatments bookmark Kerala.

 Goa vs. Kerala – Beaches

-Kerala – As compared to Goan beaches, beaches of Kerala are shorter and rocky and don’t have shacks.
-For beach beds, you have to pay rent of almost INR 150-INR 300.
+Kerala – Compared to Goan beaches, the beaches of Kerala are shorter and rocky and don’t have shacks.
+For beach beds, you must pay almost INR 150-INR 300.
 The beaches that welcome you in Kerala include Kovalam, Kappad, Varkala, Marari, Cherai, Varkala, Alappuzha, and Kannur.

-Conclusion: It goes without saying that Goan beaches are better than Kerala beaches.
-However, both have their own perks.
-Beaches of Goa are more for fun-loving people, whereas those in Kerala are for solitude seekers and nature lovers.
+Conclusion: Goan beaches are better than Kerala beaches.
+However, both have their perks.
+The beaches of Goa are more for fun-loving people, whereas those in Kerala are for solitude seekers and nature lovers.

 Goa vs. Kerala – Party Scene and Nightlife

 On the other hand, Kerala is not a nightlife destination, barring Kathakali performances.
-However, Kerala holds a slice of Goa as Varkala, which is known as Goa of Kerala.
-In Varkala, booze is poured, and parties are carried on for some hours.
+However, Kerala holds a slice of Goa as Varkala, known as Goa of Kerala.
+In Varkala, booze is poured, and parties are carried on for hours.

-Conclusion: Goa wins when it comes to parties and nightlife, but for those looking for a quiet vacation, Kerala is their place to be.
+Conclusion: Goa wins when it comes to parties and nightlife, but for those looking for a quiet vacation, Kerala is their place.

 Goa vs Kerala – Things to do

-Goa is well-known for thrilling water sports all over the country.
-Watersports in Goa that you must try to include parasailing, kneeboarding, banana boat ride, kayaking, diving, wakeboarding, windsurfing, scuba diving, rafting, and jet skiing.
+Goa is well-known for its thrilling water sports all over the country.
+Watersports in Goa that you must try include parasailing, kneeboarding, banana boat ride, kayaking, diving, wakeboarding, windsurfing, scuba diving, rafting, and jet skiing.
+Read more here.

 Goa offers short cruises on River Mandovi.
-However, houseboat cruises in Kerala backwaters is one of the highlights of the state.
+However, houseboat cruises in Kerala’s backwaters are one of the highlights of the state.
 You not only cruise through the calm and scenic backwaters of Kerala in the cruise but also enjoy an overnight stay on board with meals.

 It is noteworthy that trekking options are available in both the destinations – Goa and Kerala.
 However, due to the presence of lush greenery, and manicured tea plantations, tranquil trekking trails that pass through pine and deodar forests are in Kerala.